 Income reports were one of the things that made me think it was possible to go after this dream.
 Seeing people that were once exactly where I was, unhappy with their circumstances and turned to blogging for a shot at making their dreams come true was so inspiring.

 So inspiring that I think without income reports I never would have tried to make serious money doing this.

 If you know my story, you know this isn’t the first blog I had.
 I started blogging fours years ago as a freshman in college to express myself and escape from the stress of school on a free platform.
-I blogged about the college experience and what it was like being an English major.

 After about a year of offering free tips and advice about writing essays I started offering them to blogging friends for cheap and surprisingly, people bought them!
 I built up a decent side hustle as a broke college student.
 I was doing what a lot of people said couldn’t be done: make money on a free platform.